tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Alert messages convey a description of the alert and a legacy field that conveyed the severity of the message in previous versions of TLS.
 In TLS 1.3, the severity is implicit in the type of alert being sent, and can safely be ignored.
-Some alerts are sent to
-indicate orderly closure of the connection or the end of early data (see {{closure-alerts}}).
+The "close_notify" alert is used to indicate orderly closure of the connection.
-Upon receiving such an alert, the TLS implementation SHOULD indicate end-of-data to the application, and if appropriate for the alert type, send a closure alert in response.
+Upon receiving such an alert, the TLS implementation SHOULD indicate end-of-data to the application.

 Error alerts indicate abortive closure of the connection (see {{error-alerts}}).
 Upon receiving an error alert,